-What can I do with the items I've decluttered during COVID-19 lockdown?
+What can I do with the items I've decluttered?

-Consider whether it's the best time of year for seasonable items, how long you are prepared to wait before donating the item if it doesn't sell.
-Also how much effort are you prepared to put in to selling the items?
-Some low value items may not be worth your time and the space they take up in your home while you wait for them to sell.
-You may be better off donating them straight away.
+- Do you have the time, energy and space to store the item whilst you manage the sale?
+(Some low value items may not be worth your time and the space they take up in your home while you wait for them to sell.
+You may be better off donating them straight away.)

 Online sale sites